UPDATED 06:51 17th July 2012

 The centre-half received his only international recognition when Fabio Capello included him in his squad for a friendly against Egypt back in February 2010.

-However, the 24-year-old’s strong leadership and commanding performances at the back for the Potters will surely mean he’s on Hodgson’s radar for forthcoming World Cup qualification campaign.
+However, the 26-year-old’s strong leadership and commanding performances at the back for the Potters will surely mean he is on Hodgson’s radar for future international tournaments.

-Shawcross was almost ever-present at the heart of Stoke City’s defence last season, missing only two league matches at Bolton Wanderers and Manchester City – with the results in those games, 0-5 and 0-3 defeats, illustrating how crucial the Chester-born defender has become.
+Shawcross was almost an ever-present at the heart of Stoke City’s defence throughout the 2013-14 season, missing only one league game through suspension, illustrating how crucial the Chester-born defender has become.

-He has made 140 starts in the league since making his loan move from Manchester United permanent in January 2008, helping the Potters to promotion from the Championship at the end of his first season.
+He has made over 240 starts in the league since making his loan move from Manchester United permanent in January 2008, helping the Potters to promotion from the Championship at the end of his first season.

 He has since played a pivotal role is helping to establish the club in the Premier League, forming a formidable partnership with fellow central defender Robert Huth.